agentscope-ai/agentscope-runtime-java/README.md

 > [!NOTE]
 >
-> Current version requires Docker or Kubernetes to be installed and running on your system.
+> Current version requires Docker to be installed and running on your system.
 Please refer to [this tutorial](https://runtime.agentscope.io/en/sandbox.html) for more details.

 ## 🔌 Agent Framework Integration

 AgentScope Runtime Java implementation currently can automatically load Agents developed using Spring AI Alibaba.
-More agent framework interations are comming soon!
+More agent framework integrations coming soon!

 ---